-SMP Chapter 7: Shoreline Administration describes the administrative procedures and enforcement of a permit system that implements the SMP, together with amendments or additions thereto.
-Issuance of a shoreline permit or letter of exemption from the Shoreline Administrator does not exclude the requirements for other local, state, and federal permits, procedures, and regulations.
+SMP Chapter 7: Shoreline Administration describes the administrative procedures and enforcement of a permit system that implements the SMP.
+Issuance of a shoreline permit or letter of exemption from the Shoreline Administrator does not exclude the requirements for other city, state, and federal permits, procedures, and regulations.